What is Corporate Sponsorship?

 Sponsors like to see that you have done your best in developing strong communication channels.
 In addition, the more extended reach you can offer to people, the better.
 How do you reach out to people – is it with a blog, press, video, email, social media post, etc?

 If all that you have is a newborn startup, without any developed communication channels reaching tons of people, then turn to those who have them.
-Borrow credibility by writing about them – guest posting is a good start, borrow media posts by appearing in the comments and joint ventures.
+Borrow credibility by writing about them – guest posting is a good start, borrow media posts by appearing in the comments and joint ventures, remember co-branding and its benefits.

 According to the bestseller 'The 7 day' there is a modified version of the Pareto principle when instead of being 80/20 it becomes a new 30/70 rule which appears to be especially relevant.
 As a result, when you are too small, start with putting 70% of your efforts into expansion through external communication and networking, and 30% through your own platform.
 When you become bigger, do the opposite – twist the numbers and focus 70% on your platform and only 30% on external channels.